Mike Opelka: Shows

 His first agent was Korean-born but had been adopted by an Orthodox Jewish family from Brooklyn.
 “He sounded like Gilbert Godfried but looked like a relative of Kim Jong-un,” recalls Opelka.
 Asked by his agent to pitch television show concepts for the FX Network Fox was developing, Opelka proposed five ideas and they bought three.
 So he spent the next three and a half years making television content for FOX and FX before returning to radio, which he prefers.
 “Television is a less forgiving environment,” Opelka says.
 “Radio is more like family.
 You can trust people.”
 As producer and actor, he is known for Personal FX: The Collectibles Show (1994), Sgt.
 Kabukiman N.Y.P.D.
 (1990), and Fox After Breakfast (1996).

 He constructed a home studio in 2018.

 The Blaze

 Opelka worked at The Blaze as an editor/writer for seven years before being laid off in August 2017 when they downsized.

-Personal
+Personal life

 Opelka has been married to screenwriter Donna Swajeski since February 29, 1992, and lives with her in Arden, Delaware, a village outside Wilmington.
-They moved from New York City to Delaware when his in-laws were ill.
-He then took the ACELA high-speed train daily into the city.
-His nephew is professional tennis player Reilly Opelka.
-He grew up with fellow radio show host Chris Plante in Glenview, Illinois.
+They moved from New York City to Delaware when his in-laws were ill, subsequently taking the Acela high-speed train daily into the city.
+Opelka grew up with fellow radio show host Chris Plante in Glenview, Illinois.
+His older brother Gregg, composer and lyricist for stage musicals, is a contributor to the Wall Street Journal.

+Professional tennis player Reilly Opelka is his nephew.